lacomaofficial/lacomaofficial/README.md

 I develop machine learning systems for **high-dimensional dynamical data**, with primary applications in **computational neuroscience** and secondary validation in **quantitative finance**.
 My work emphasizes **architectural integrity**, **reproducible pipelines**, and **clinically interpretable outputs**.

 All code is maintained as open scientific infrastructure.
-Repositories are organized by domain, methodology, and pedagogical utility.
+Repositories are organized by domain, methodology, and utility.

 ---